 People instinctively resist the idea of compromise.
 They want what they believe they are entitled to.
 They want justice.
 If I as mediator suggest to people that they can’t have what they want or deserve, or that they should simply back down on a matter they feel strongly about, they are naturally going to resist.
 Therefore, instead of telling litigants that they have to compromise, I prefer to tell them that I am trying to get a better result for them than they could obtain by taking their lawsuit to its conclusion.
 I help them understand the costs and risks of pursuing their claims to trial, so that they can see that settlement may actually represent a victory.

-Representative Mike Pence told an interviewer recently that "there will be no compromise on stopping Democrats from growing government and raising taxes.
+We see the same resistance to compromise in politics.
+Many Democrats are said to be disillusioned because their leaders watered down their health care and other reform proposals too much.
+They would have rather seen the administration fight harder, instead of working so hard to get agreement with the other side.
+At the same time, Republican stalwarts have no stomach for compromise either.
+Representative Mike Pence told an interviewer recently that “there will be no compromise on stopping Democrats from growing government and raising taxes.
 And if I haven’t been clear enough yet, let me say again.
 No compromise. . . .
-The time to go along and get along is over."
+The time to go along and get along is over.”

 This kind of talk is disheartening to mediators, who know that we never accomplish anything without some give and take.
 It seems doubtful that politicians can accomplish much either without making some accommodations to the opposition.
 Yet we have to recognize that partisans in public debate, or in private disputes, should not be expected to give in on matters of principle.
 They need to either impose their will on the other side, or reach an agreement that can be interpreted as a victory.
 For example, in the book Beyond Reason, there is a chapter on how a border dispute between Ecuador and Peru was resolved in an ingenious way, giving one country political sovereignty over the disputed area, and the other country property rights.
 In that way, both sides were able to claim victory.